sovorobyov/embedded-commerce-demo/execution-plan.md

 *   **Goal:** Make the website's visual theme dynamically configurable based on the Admin selection.
 *   **Tasks:**
     *   Define basic styling configurations (e.g., color variables, logo URLs) for each branding package (BigCommerce, Miva, Shopware).
-This could be CSS variables, theme objects, etc. They must match the branding using in the actual websites of the three examples we will have.
+This could be CSS variables, theme objects, etc.
     *   Create a mechanism (e.g., a context provider, a top-level layout component) to read the selected branding package from Local Storage.
     *   Apply the corresponding styles dynamically throughout the application:
         *   Update the logo in the Dashboard header.